The Lonely

-"The Lonely" is episode seven of the American television anthology series The Twilight Zone.
-It originally aired on November 13, 1959 on CBS.
+"The Lonely" is the seventh episode of the American television anthology series The Twilight Zone.
+It originally aired on November 13, 1959, on CBS.

 Opening narration

 Plot

-In 2046, an inmate named Corry, convicted of murder, is sentenced to fifty years' solitary confinement on a distant asteroid.
+In the space age, an inmate named Corry, convicted of murder, is sentenced to fifty years' solitary confinement on a distant asteroid.
 On the fifteenth day of the sixth month of the fourth year of incarceration, he is visited by the spacecraft (flown by a Captain Allenby) that brings him supplies and news from Earth four times a year.
 While Corry expects that perhaps he and Allenby will have time to play cards or chess, the captain informs the inmate that the ship and crew can stay only fifteen minutes this time; the asteroid's orbit is such that they would otherwise be stuck fourteen days at least, awaiting favorable orbital conditions to depart.
 Allenby's crew resent being away from Earth because of the likes of Corry.

 Allenby has been trying to make Corry's stay humanely tolerable by bringing him things to take his mind off the loneliness, like the components to build an old car.
 He believes Corry that the killing was in self-defense and sympathizes with him.
 On this particular trip, the transport crew delights in bringing news that Corry's pardon was rejected and that murder cases are not even being reviewed.
 This causes Corry to feel that there is no way he is going to last out the years and the loneliness.
 Before leaving, Allenby orders his men to fetch a large crate which the captain instructs Corry to not open until the transport crew is out of sight—they have no clue what is inside the box.